You'll own nothing and be happy

-You'll own nothing and be happy (alternatively you'll own nothing and you'll be happy) is a phrase used by critics of the World Economic Forum (WEF) who accuse the WEF of desiring restrictions on ownership of private property.
-It is adapted from an essay for the WEF by Danish politician Ida Auken in 2016.
+"You'll own nothing and you'll be happy" (alternatively "You'll own nothing and be happy") is a phrase published by the World Economic Forum (WEF).
+The phrase is based on a 2016 essay by Ida Auken of Denmark, published by the WEF, about a future in which a hypothetical person relies on the sharing economy for many of their needs.
+The phrase from the article, Welcome to 2030 and the philosophies expressed within it, has been used by critics who accuse the WEF of desiring restrictions on ownership of personal property.

 Background

 Auken had previously written in 2014 about a hackathon at the WEF that proposed "FridgeFlix", a startup that would allow users to lease all of their household appliances from a provider that would also service and upgrade these appliances.
 The proposed company would reduce the risk of residents incurring costly repairs and would work with energy suppliers to reduce power consumption of appliances.

 In 2016, Auken published an essay originally titled "Welcome to 2030.
 I own nothing, have no privacy, and life has never been better", later retitled "Here's how life could change in my city by the year 2030", on the WEF's official web site.
-It described life in an unnamed city in which the narrator does not own a car, a house, any appliances, and any clothes, and instead relied on shared services for all of their daily needs.
+It described life in an unnamed city in which the narrator does not own a car, a house, any appliances, or any clothes, and instead relies on shared services for all of his daily needs.
 Auken later added an author's note to the story responding to critics, stating that it is not her "utopia or dream of the future", and that she intended for the essay to start discussions about technological development.